15 Insanely AMAZING Day Trips from Merida

 • LOCATION: Google Maps

-Valladolid is one of those cities that oozes history.
-The pastel-colored buildings, the cobble-stoned streets, and the old convents and churches.
+Valladolid is one of those cities that oozes historythe pastel-colored buildings, the cobble-stoned streets, and the old convents and churches.
 It’s easy to imagine those Spanish conquistadors entering the grand colonial buildings while riding their horses (why are those doorways tall enough for a horse and rider to pass through?).
 Or the Catholic friars forcing the Maya to build their grand convents and churches.
 Or in 1847 the two-month siege during the beginning of the Caste War, when the Maya finally revolted against the white and Mestizo oppressors.

 Valladolid sign in front of a convent

-You can do just a day trip to Valladolid or stay longer in the city and use it as a base to see the Maya ruins and cenotes.
-If you want to just tour the city and not the surrounding area, a day trip is doable.
 My recommended itinerary for a day trip is a tour of the central square, a visit to the Folk Art Museum at Casa de Los Venados, and then a walk down the Street of Friars to the Temple de San Bernardino and the Convent of Sisal.
 You can also find a real cenote smack dab in the center of the city called Cenote Zaci.

-How to get to Valladolid from Merida:
+How to get to Valladolid from Merida by Public Transporation:

 Take a first-class ADO bus from the ADO Bus Station in Merida.
 Leave as early as you can and leave as late as possible to make the most of your day in Valladolid.
-You might want to buy your ticket on the ADO bus website ahead of time in order to be assured of a seat.
-The ADO Bus Station (Google Maps) in Valladolid is conveniently located in the historic center about 2 blocks from the main square.
+You might want to buy your ticket on the ADO bus website ahead of time to be assured of a seat.

 How to get back to Merida from Valladolid:

 Take a first-class ADO back.
-At the time of writing this article in August 2021, there were buses going back to Merida at 7:00, 8:00, 9:00, and 10:00 in the evening.
+As of January 2024, buses were going back to Merida at 6:15, 7:52, 8:15, and 10:22 in the evening.

 READ MORE: Here is a list of all the best things to do in Valladolid for those who love culture, history, food, architecture, and a bit of adventure.
 It also includes the best cenotes around Valladolid.